normansolutions/normansolutions.github.io/content/Why I wrote a console app for accessing the iSAMS API.md

 ---

-#### Please Note: Ensure you are fully aware of where your data is being downloaded to and make certain this is **always** secure and deleted when no longer required - and keep those API secrets private!
+#### Please Note: Ensure you are fully aware of where your data is being downloaded to and make certain this is **always** secure and deleted when no longer required - you can also restrict API access to specific IP addresses only, which is **strongly** recommended - and keep those API secrets private!

 ---